NGnius/PowerTools/README.md

 Enable automatic control: `echo 0 > /sys/class/hwmon/hwmon5/recalculate` enables automatic fan control.

-Disable automatic control: `echo 1 > /sys/class/hwmon/hwmon5/recalculate` disables automatic (temperature-based) fan control and starts using the set fan voltage instead.
+Disable automatic control: `echo 1 > /sys/class/hwmon/hwmon5/recalculate` disables automatic (temperature-based) fan control and starts using the set fan target instead.

-Set the fan voltage: `echo {voltage} > /sys/class/hwmon/hwmon5/fan1_target` where `{voltage}` is a value from 0 to 4000 mV\*.
+Set the fan speed: `echo {rpm} > /sys/class/hwmon/hwmon5/fan1_target` where `{rpm}` is the RPM.

-Read the actual fan voltage: `cat /sys/class/hwmon/hwmon5/fan1_input` gives the fan voltage in mV\*.
+Read the actual fan RPM: `cat /sys/class/hwmon/hwmon5/fan1_input` gives the fan speed.

-\*WARNING: I'm not sure if that's actually fan voltage.
-I've set it to 6000 (1V higher!!! than the fan's rated 5V) and the fan responded, so it appears to not be limited.
-Blow up your fans at your own risk; read the license.

 NOTE: There's a bug in the fan controller; if you enable automatic fan control it will forget any previously-set target despite it appearing to be set correctly (i.e. `cat /sys/class/hwmon/hwmon5/fan1_target` will display the correct value).
-When you disable automatic fan control, you will need to set the fan voltage again.
+When you disable automatic fan control, you will need to set the fan RPM again.

 ### Steam Deck kernel patches